WordPress Plugins For Managing WordPress Post Revisions

 For more details, go here: Optimize Database after Deleting Revisions – WordPress Plugin

-(WP-Optimize WordPress Plugin)
+(WP Optimize WordPress Plugin)

-- Enable/Disable comments for all published posts
+- Enable/Disable comments for published posts

-- Mobile device friendly (optimize your site on the go)
+- Mobile device friendly (optimize your site from anywhere)

-- Remove trackbacks and pingbacks
+- Removal of all trackbacks and pingbacks

 - Ability to keep selected number of weeks data when cleaning up